The top online medical billing and coding associates degree programs offer students a flexible way to train for a new career.

 Careers with an Online AAS in Health Information Technology program

-Paying your way through the Online Associates degree in Medical Billing and Coding program
+Paying for an Online Associate Degree in Medical Billing and Coding Program

-- Health-related Scholarships- though not always offered to two-year programs such as the AS in HIT or MBC programs, it may offer some financial assistance to students with a mindset on healthcare career goals.
+- Health-related Scholarships- though not always offered to two-year programs such as the AS in HIT or MBC programs, may provide some financial assistance to students with a mindset on healthcare career goals.

-- Scholarships for specialized demographics- such as single parents or low-income families, and specific race/ethnicity.
+- Scholarships for specialized demographics like single parents or low-income families and specific race/ethnicity.